 The work is funded by The David & Lucille Packard Foundation.

-(Dis)Incentivizing Democracy; the Role of Global Corporations in Cambodia published by Business & Human Rights Resource Center (Judy Gearhart 2021)
+(Dis)Incentivizing Democracy; the Role of Global Corporations in Cambodia opinion piece, Business & Human Rights Resource Center (Judy Gearhart 2021)

-How can the World Bank reduce child labor and farmer poverty with its proposed Côte d’Ivoire Cocoa Project? published by Bank Information Center (Sofia Dinn with Judy Gearhart 2021)
+How can the World Bank reduce child labor and farmer poverty with its proposed Côte d’Ivoire Cocoa Project? blog, Bank Information Center (Sofia Dinn with Judy Gearhart 2021)

-Is the Thai government punishing anti-human trafficking advocates? published by Thomson Reuters Foundation (Judy Gearhart 2021)
+Is the Thai government punishing anti-human trafficking advocates? news article, Thomson Reuters Foundation (Judy Gearhart 2021)

-The corporate accountability paradox published by Business & Human Rights Resource Center (Judy Gearhart 2021)
+The corporate accountability paradox opinion piece, Business & Human Rights Resource Center (Judy Gearhart 2021)

-Picturing Accountability: What We Learned from the Photography of the Rana Plaza Disaster (Ismail Ferdous and Naomi Hossain 2020)
+Picturing Accountability: What We Learned from the Photography of the Rana Plaza Disaster ARC Working Paper (Ismail Ferdous and Naomi Hossain 2020)

-Rethinking MSIs: MSIs and the Search to Cure the Global Governance Gap published by MSIntegrity (Judy Gearhart 2020)
+Rethinking MSIs: MSIs and the Search to Cure the Global Governance Gap MSIntegrity blog (Judy Gearhart 2020)

-Health Worker Protests & Proposals (Accountability Research Center 2020)
+Health Worker Protests & Proposals ARC research page